 Junior High Math Teacher

-• Bachelor of Arts/Bachelor of Science degree in secondary education with a concentration in math; or
+• Bachelor of Arts/Bachelor of Science degree in Secondary Education with a concentration in math.

-• Bachelor of Arts/Bachelor of Science degree in any discipline with secondary certification in math; or
+• Bachelor of Arts/Bachelor of Science degree in any discipline with secondary certification in math.

-• Bachelor of Arts/Bachelor of Science degree in math, engineering, or computer science; or
+• Bachelor of Arts/Bachelor of Science degree in Math, Engineering, or Computer Science.

 • Bachelor of Arts/Bachelor of Science degree in any discipline with a minor or equivalent (15 semester/22 quarter hours) in math.

-• Preferred work experience in low or under-resourced classrooms or communities
+• Work experience in under-resourced classrooms or communities.

 Required Language Skills

-Transportation: During Peace Corps service, Volunteers travel via public transportation, often in the form of tightly packed taxis.
-Many roads and vehicles are in extremely poor condition, especially during the rainy season; however, road projects are in the works and some of the roads throughout Liberia are being paved.
-Volunteers will be trained in transportation safety, and transportation will always be a very large challenge during their service.
-While traveling between locations, Volunteers should be prepared for old and crowded vehicles and many long hours on the road.
-In addition, some Volunteers have to travel by motorbike to the nearest taxi.
-All Volunteers will be trained in motorbike safety.
+Transportation: Volunteers will travel via public transportation, often in the form of tightly packed taxis.
+Many roads and vehicles are in extremely poor condition, especially during the rainy season.
+All Volunteers are trained in transportation safety; however, transportation will always be a very large challenge during service.
+While traveling between locations, Volunteers should be prepared for old and crowded vehicles and long hours on the road.

 Does this sound like the position for you?